-Over 30 million dual active ingredient nets, supported by Liverpool-based IVCC, have now been distributed to 25 malariaendemic countries and have saved almost 25,000 lives and prevented 13 million cases.50 However, the work doesn't end there.
+Over 38 million dual active ingredient nets, supported by Liverpool-based IVCC, have been distributed as part of the New Nets Project, and, along with additional nets deployed with support from the Global Fund and President's Malaria Initiative (PMI), have led to a total of 56 million next-generation nets deployed across 17 countries in sub-Saharan Africa, helping to avert an estimated 13 million malaria cases and 24,600 deaths.50 However, the work doesn't end there.
 To stay ahead of insecticide resistance nets with new modes of action need to be developed.
 A primary goal of IVCC is the discovery and development of novel insecticides which can be used across the spectrum of vector control tools (including nets, indoor residual sprays and spatial emanators).
 IVCC is also looking to support new technologies that are designed to address outdoor transmission.51